 Wireless maximizes the skiing experience

-Lenko’s process is fully automatic and it can be compared to an industrial automation.
-The snow machines could in principle be controlled with a standard PLC, but Lenko has chosen to develop its own hardware and control system, because environmental requirements are difficult to meet with standard products.
-Lenko’s current automation system specification is reminiscent of a military standard, with tough specifications for mechanical strength as well as environmentally high standards.
+Demaclenko’s process is fully automatic and it can be compared to an industrial automation.
+The snow machines could in principle be controlled with a standard PLC, but Demaclenko has chosen to develop its own hardware and control system, because environmental requirements are difficult to meet with standard products.
+Demaclenko’s current automation system specification is reminiscent of a military standard, with tough specifications for mechanical strength as well as environmentally high standards.

 Keeping an eye on the weather